Social Impact Fellows at PUSH Buffalo.

 Our faculty conduct research that produces insights on some of the most pressing issues of our time, including poverty, food systems, access to quality health care, economic development and beyond.

-At an estimated cost of nearly $100 billion in taxpayer funds, bailouts have negatively affected the management and administration of multi-employer pension plans (MEPPs), according to research from the University at Buffalo School of Management.
+At an estimated cost of nearly $100 billion in taxpayer funds, bailouts have negatively affected the management and administration of multi-employer pension plans (MEPPs), according to research from the UB School of Management.

 The study examines how MEPPs, collectively-bargained pension plans that provide retirement benefits for 11 million participants, respond to cash bailouts, particularly after the 2021 American Rescue Plan Act (ARP).
 When signed into law, this act established the Special Financial Assistance program, which provided cash infusions for certain MEPPs.

-“We find that the pension bailout increased plans’ incentives to engage in risk-taking, opportunistic and self-serving behaviors.” says Michael Dambra, PhD, associate professor and Kenneth W. Colwell Chair of Accounting and Law in the UB School of Management.
+“We find that the pension bailout increased plans’ incentives to engage in risk-taking, opportunistic and self-serving behaviors.” says Michael Dambra, associate professor and Kenneth W. Colwell Chair of Accounting and Law.

 Through experiential learning opportunities, our students make a positive impact on our local and global communities.